 Most tangible business equipment qualifies.
 Click here for qualifying property.

-Section 179 for 2019 expires midnight, 12/31/2019.
-If you wish to deduct the full price of your equipment from your 2019 taxes and take advantage of the higher deduction limits, it must be purchased and put into service by then.
-Many businesses are finding Section 179 Qualified Financing to be an attractive option in 2019, especially since the expected Federal Discount Rate increases don't leave much time for action.
+Section 179 expires at midnight on December 31st.
+If you wish to deduct the full price of your equipment from your taxes and take advantage of the higher deduction limits, it must be purchased and put into service by then.
+Many businesses are finding Section 179 Qualified Financing to be an attractive option, especially since the expected Federal Discount Rate increases don't leave much time for action.
 JTECH also offers in-house express financing on purchases, which include a shorter qualification process and no credit check.
 To learn more or to apply for our in-house financing, contact us today.

 Yes.
 For the purposes of the deduction, it doesn’t matter whether you finance the equipment or purchase it outright.
 The only thing that matters is the date in which it is placed into service.